Update, July 2026: I’ve refreshed this guide for my current setup:

 - Profiles -> Terminal -> Scrollback Buffer -> tick “Unlimited scrollback”

-- Keyboard -> Modifier Keys -> Map “Caps lock” key to Escape
+- Keyboard -> Keyboard Shortcuts -> Modifier Keys -> Map “Caps Lock” key to Escape

 - Trackpad -> Point & Click -> tick “Tap to click”

-- Accessibility -> Pointer Control -> Trackpad Options -> tick “Enable dragging” -> three finger drag
+- Accessibility -> Pointer Control -> Trackpad Options -> turn on “Use trackpad for dragging” -> Dragging style “Three Finger Drag”

 Summary